 The role of the independent mediator is to support parties in reaching a solution to a problem and to arrive at an outcome that both parties are happy to accept and consent to.
 Mediators avoid taking sides, making judgements or giving legal or moral guidance.
 They are simply responsible for developing effective communications and building an accord between the warring parties.
 The focus of a mediation meeting is to grasp a common-sense settlement which is agreeable to both parties.

 Timeshare mediation is entirely a voluntary process and will take place if both parties are in full agreement.
 It is a confidential process where the terms and discussion are not disclosed to any party outside the mediation hearing.

-If parties are incapable of reaching agreement, they can still go to court.
+If parties are incapable of reaching an agreement, they can still go to court.
 Details about what went on at the mediation will never be disclosed to the court and/or used at any forward court hearing.